 "Dumpster diving," defined as the act of climbing or jumping into a dumpster for the reason of obtaining any items which have been placed in the dumpster, is strictly prohibited.
 In order to support educational activities related to sustainability, certain groups may be given permission for "dumpster diving" by Facilities Services.
 However, these activities, when approved, will be supervised by a representative of Facilities Services.

-Residents and their guests are not permitted on the roofs or ledges of any campus housing facility without permission of Housing and Residence Life staff.
-Anyone who is given permission to access roofs or ledges must be accompanied by a Housing and Residence Life staff member.
+Residents and their guests are not permitted to access the roofs or ledges of any campus housing facility.
 Sitting in open windowsills is also prohibited.
 Residents who violate this policy will be fined a maximum of $500.

 Room entry and search